 RE is a core subject here at The March CE Primary School.
-We plan our RE curriculum in accordance with the Agreed Syllabus.
-We ensure that the topics studied in RE build on prior learning and dovetail with the collective worship themes from Values for Life.
+We plan our RE curriculum in accordance with the Agreed Syllabus and Understanding Christianity.
+We ensure that the topics studied in RE build on prior learning and dovetail with the collective worship themes and our school values.
 We offer opportunities for children of all abilities to develop their skills and knowledge in each unit, and we ensure that the progression planned into the scheme of work offers the children an increasing challenge as they move through the school.